Abd-Abdullah83/Corset-Atelier/README.md

 Reuses the same product-card component and stagger-reveal animation as everywhere else, so it looks and behaves identically to Related Products — just populated from browsing history instead of category matching.

+## Phase 11d — Journal + Gift Cards

+The site now has 17 pages.
+Two new content types, both built to fit the existing architecture rather than needing anything new.

+**Journal** (`journal.html`, `journal-post.html`, `data/journal-posts.json`)
+— built as a single data-driven template, exactly like the product system: one JSON file is the source of truth for all posts, `journal.html` lists them as cards, and `journal-post.html?post=slug` renders any individual post from that same data.
+Seeded with 4 real posts covering the topics you asked for — a behind-the-scenes look at the 17-day build process, a care guide, a fabric spotlight (silk satin vs. coutil), and a brand-heritage piece.
+Each post page shows a "Next post" link that cycles through the list, so there's always a next click.
+Uses the same skeleton-loading and fetch-error patterns as Collections — nothing new to learn, same feel.

+**Gift Cards** (`gift-cards.html`) — preset amounts (Rs.
+5,000 / 10,000 /
+15,000 / 25,000) plus a custom-amount override, recipient name/message
+fields, and a WhatsApp handoff.
+Worth being upfront about what this actually is: since there's no backend or payment processing, this is a *request* flow, not a real digital gift card system — the amount and recipient details go to you on WhatsApp, and you confirm payment and issue the actual code manually.
+That's consistent with how every other transaction on this site works (custom orders, buy-now, everything), so it doesn't feel out of place, but it's not automated redemption/balance tracking — that would need a real backend.

+**A polish catch worth naming**: my first draft of the gift card form used `alert()` for validation errors — which is exactly the kind of unpolished pattern I flagged and fixed in the newsletter form back in Phase 11a.
+Caught it before it shipped and replaced it with the same inline `.field-error` pattern the Custom Builder already uses.

+**Navigation integration**: Journal was added to the primary header nav (between Our Story and Size Guide) and Gift Cards to the mobile drawer and footer's Shop column — a deliberate choice, not an oversight.
+Gift Cards is a secondary/occasional action, not a top-5 navigation priority, so it didn't need header real estate the way core shopping and story content do.

+**A process note**: rather than rebuild the header/footer/loader template by hand again (real risk of drift from the actual current production markup after 11 phases of incremental changes), I copied an existing live page byte-for-byte and used it as the template for the new pages — same approach used safely back in Phase 7.
+Guarantees the new pages are pixel-identical in structure to everything else, not a re-approximation.